master-wayne7/go-microservices/README.md

 ---

 **Note**: This project is currently under active development.
-The Account and Catalog services are fully implemented, with Order service partially developed and additional features in development.
+The Account, Catalog, and Order services are fully implemented.
+Currently working on GraphQL mutation resolvers to integrate Order service with the GraphQL gateway.